brandonzomer/SSD_Nat_Flowers_User_Info/README.md

 # SSD_Nat_Flowers_User_Info
 School project for Secure Software Development ethical hack.
 There are 2 section to this project.
-1. bash scripts inside of the scripts/ folder that use cURL to send various requests to the server
+1. bash scripts inside of the scripts/ folder that use cURL to send various requests to the server.
+These are completely independant of the other program, and are what I used for testing access to API endpoints.
 2. A program that gets all userIds from the /reviews endpoint, then takes those userIds and constructs a get request to the /profile/{userId} endpoint for each userId.
 This shows all user info associated with that user.

 **This is not a production website, and this user information is not real.
 This is for testing purposes only.**